Scorpaena guttata: Biology

 Its maximum recorded life span is 21 years.

-The diet of this carnivorous fish includes other fish, crustaceans, octopi, squid, and cuttlefish.
+The diet of this carnivorous fish includes other fish, crustaceans, octopuses, and squid.
 Juvenile crabs are strongly favored, especially during fall and winter, when they make up the bulk of the diet.
 The juvenile yellow rock crab (Metacarcinus anthonyi) is a very common prey.
 Another common crustacean prey item is the ridgeback prawn (Sicyonia ingentis).
 Fish species consumed include Californian anchovy (Engraulis mordax) and spotted cusk-eel (Chilara taylori).

 The fish may return to the same spawning grounds each breeding season.
 When it spawns it produces an elastic, gelatinous, balloon-like mass about 25 centimeters long.
 The eggs are encased in one internal layer of the mass.
 The mass floats on the ocean surface.
 Initially colorless and transparent, the mass eventually turns cloudy white as it floats.
 Each egg is just over a millimeter long.
 Spawning likely takes place around dawn; the fish has been observed congregating daily at this time at the surface of the water during the breeding season.
 Mating is polygamous.